-M.I.A. has performed at an event in London protesting the extradition of Wikileaks founder Julian Assange.
-You can watch footage of the moment below.
+M.I.A. will be performing in London tonight at an event protesting the extradition of Wikileaks founder Julian Assange.

-The ‘Don’t Extradite Assange’ event took place at 6pm outside the Home Office on Tuesday (November 5).
+The ‘Don’t Extradite Assange’ event, is due to take place at 6pm outside the Home Office in London tonight (November 5).

-Before the event, M.I.A. tweeted: “Once Upon a time there were men with beards… B 4 the bearded guys there were someone else I can’t remember / Now it’s Russians / Later it could be u or me / I’m here for whatever sets truth free / Coz Jesus loves me. /Amen.”
+Tweeting about the event, M.I.A. said: “Once Upon a time there were men with beards… B 4 the bearded guys there were someone else I can’t remember / Now it’s Russians / Later it could be u or me / I’m here for whatever sets truth free / Coz Jesus loves me. /Amen.

 In response to a fan who asked “Are you gonna sing M.I.A?” the singer, real name Mathangi Arulpragasam, replied “Yez, u coming?”
-M.I.A. performed at the event alongside Lowkey.
+M.I.A. is set to perform at the event alongside Lowkey.

 Earlier this year (April 11), Assange was arrested at the Ecuadorian embassy in London where he had been claiming refuge for the last seven years to avoid extradition to Sweden over a sexual assault case that has since been dropped.